ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

     - [x] Should I also use it on RL, if it works I guess so.
 IT DOES NOT WORK WITH RL, requires input_ids in the dataset
 - [ ] It seems that on my current implementation using more than 1 prompt per step does not work.
 Maybe I have missunderstood the implementation and I have to use the same prompt for the step.
+  - It seems that if a single prompt is used on each step the reward improves: https://wandb.ai/guillermobarbadillo/2025-09-15-debug-grpo/runs/f7r56ln8